Core features

 └── olivasal-<room>-chat-<ts>.txt

 Trigger: any participant clicks Record → Locally.
-Other participants see a ”🟡 N recording locally” pill — broadcast over the data channel.
+Others see a ”🟡 N recording locally” pill broadcast over the data channel.

 Choosing between them

-• Cloud — best for compliance / shared archives.
+- Cloud — best for compliance and shared archives.
 Files live on your infra.

-• Local — best for personal copies.
-Nothing touches the server; the participant’s browser owns the bytes.
+- Local — best for personal copies.
+Nothing touches the server.